 COLOR GUARD AND "SPIRIT OF ‘76" Open to any member of the band program, the Color Guard and "Spirit of '76" meet outside of the school day and consists of the most impressive and dedicated marchers.
 This group has performed for hundreds of thousands of people in live performances, and millions on television, both regional and nationally.
 Audiences have included famous people and statesmen, including two First Ladies and the President of the United States.

 PIT ORCHESTRA The pit orchestra is an ensemble that performs for the annual fall musical.
 This ensemble performs professional Broadway shows in conjunction with student actors and singers from Century High School, Bismarck High School, and Legacy High School.
-Recent shows have included The Wizard of Oz, My Fair Lady, and The King and I. Rehearsals are scheduled after school from September through October.
+Recent shows have included The Wizard of Oz, The Sound of Music, and Fiddler on the Roof.
+Rehearsals are scheduled after school from September through November.
 See Mr. Dasovick for more details.